autumn-info-442a/team-e/HW2.md

 <img src="/public/img/interestselector.png" width="700" padding="2">

-Some errors that may occur during this process flow are: “what is your name? “ is mandatory and won’t let the user click next until there are letters in the text area, given interests will change color once selected, the “OK” button won’t be activated until 3 interests have been selected.
+Some errors that may occur during this process flow are: “what is your name?“ is mandatory and won’t let the user click next until there are letters in the text area, given interests will change color once selected, the “OK” button won’t be activated until 3 interests have been selected.
 Users can always return to *Explore* by hitting the logo on the top left of each page, or the *Explore* button in the header.
 This route of navigation is available on all pages.

 ## Groups